kenji-berry/HigherLowerMovies/README.md

 Originally hosted at **higherlowermovies.com**, the domain was discontinued due to high renewal costs.
 The project remains live via its **Vercel deployment** and is fully open‑source on GitHub.

 ---
+## ✨ Features
+- Guess which of two movies has the higher IMDb rating
+- Local score persistence to track best runs across sessions
+- Responsive design for desktop and mobile
+---

 ## 🚀 Tech Stack
 - **Frontend:** React, TailwindCSS, JavaScript